Baked Ziti To Go is a comforting pasta dish that makes everything a little better. It feeds a large group, and is always a delicious treat.

 - Mix ricotta, parmesan, oregano, basil and garlic in a large bowl with 2 beaten eggs to create cheese mixture.

-- In a large casserole dish or to-go pan, spread a thin layer of spaghetti sauce on the bottom to avoid sticking.
+- In a casserole dish (13 x 9 inch) or large aluminum pan, spread a thin layer of pasta sauce on the bottom to avoid sticking.

-- Alternate layers of noodles, sauce, mozzarella and cheese mixture until you reach the top of the pan.
+- Alternate layers of noodles, sauce, shredded mozzarella, then cheese mixture.
+Repeat until you reach the top of the pan.
+Sprinkle top with extra oregano.

 - Bake at 350 degrees for 45 minutes to 1 hour, or until cheese melts and forms a golden crust.